Welcome to the Prader-Willi Syndrome Association of New Zealand

 Growth Hormone Therapy

-Since January 2017, funded Somatropin (human growth hormone) can be prescribed from 6 months old without a need for the collection of growth data.
-As benefits increase with earlier treatment, we recommend parents discuss growth hormone treatment with their endocrinologist as soon as possible because of the time needed for the various referrals that need to take place prior to starting treatment.
+Somatropin (human growth hormone) was initially funded for PWS in New Zealand with restrictive access criteria which have gradually widened.
+Since January 2017, funded Somatropin can now be prescribed from 6 months old without a need for the collection of growth data.
+As benefits increase with earlier treatment, we recommend parents discuss growth hormone treatment with their endocrinologist as soon as possible, because of the time needed for the various referrals that need to take place prior to starting treatment.
 As a safety precaution, a sleep study should be undertaken and if OSA (obstructive sleep apnoea) is observed, a referral needs to be made to a respiratory physician or ENT for assessment and possible removal of tonsils and adenoids before starting GHT.
 (PHARMAC require a sleep study or overnight oximetry, but a sleep study is more thorough.)
 For children under 2 years, PHARMAC also require an upper airway assessment prior to starting treatment and at 6-12 weeks following treatment initiation.
 We would recommend a follow up sleep study for all patients after starting GH treatment.
 Before starting GHT, you will also need an appointment with a specialist nurse who demonstrates how to administer treatment.
 If safety checks and a nurse demonstration can be completed prior to 6 months, parents may wish to consider self-funding earlier treatment as the cost of growth hormone treatment has greatly reduced recently.

 The brand of Somatropin currently used in New Zealand is Omnitrope.
 GHT is given daily before bedtime using an injection pen which is child and parent friendly.
 Endocrinologists continue to see children at three monthly intervals and will monitor growth, weight and regular blood test results.
 At the time of writing, special authority for funded GH treatment in New Zealand is renewed 12 monthly until a bone age of 14 years girls / 16 years boys is reached, providing growth criteria are met.
 The PWSA(NZ) continues to appeal to PHARMAC asking that changes are made to extend treatment time further and to remove the remaining growth criteria.